IBM-Cloud/terraform-provider-ibm/website/docs/r/pi_capture.html.markdown

 ---

 # ibm_pi_capture
-Create, or delete for a Power Systems Virtual Server Capture instance.
+Create or delete for a Power Systems Virtual Server Capture instance using Capture Destination as `image-catalog`.

+Create for a Power Systems Virtual Server Capture instance using Capture Destination as `cloud-storage`

 For more information, about IBM power virtual server cloud, see [getting started with IBM Power Systems Virtual Servers](https://cloud.ibm.com/docs/power-iaas?topic=power-iaas-getting-started).

 ## Example usage
-The following example creates a 20 GB volume.
+The following example creates capture instance.

 ```terraform
 resource "ibm_pi_capture" "test_capture  "{